 However, it is important to note that the territory of Transnistria is not under the de facto control of Moldova and so the Transnistrian government enforce their own visa policy.
 There is no formal visa requirement but if you are staying overnight then you will have to register with the Transnistrian authorities.
 However, this can be done for you by your hotel.

 Since the end of 2016, Belarus has started to liberalize visa free access to the country and now has 3 separate visa regimes in place:

 1. Minsk International Airport

-1. If you fly into Minsk International Airport then you have 5 days (4 nights) visa free entry and can travel around the whole of Belarus if you would like.
+1. If you fly into Minsk International Airport then you have 30 days visa free entry [new rule introduced in July 2018 – previously it was just 5 days visa free] and can travel around the whole of Belarus if you would like.
 You just need your passport and insurance valid in Belarus (in reality that nearly always means buying the insurance on arrival).
 You do not need to prepare any documents in advance.

 2. You can also cross by land to the region of Grodno near the borders with Poland and Lithuania.
 This does require getting visa documents and having insurance before you arrive.
 It is possible organize this online with an agent.
 The maximum visa free time period is 10 days for Grodno and you cannot travel outside the delineated area around Grodno.